-- Our results of operations were positively impacted by Canopy-related activities, including (i) no longer recognizing equity losses from Canopy's results following the conversion of our Canopy common shares to Exchangeable Shares, (ii) an impairment of our then-existing Canopy Equity Method Investment recognized in First Quarter 2024, (iii) a decrease in unrealized net losses from the changes in fair value of our investment in Canopy, and (iv) a net gain on the common shares conversion and 2023 Canopy Promissory Note exchange to Exchangeable Shares in First Quarter 2025, and improvements within the Beer segment driven by 7.6% shipment volume growth and a successful execution of cost savings initiatives. - Net sales increased 6% largely due to an increase in Beer net sales driven primarily by shipment volume growth and favorable impact from pricing, partially offset by a decline in Wine and Spirits net sales driven primarily by a decrease in branded shipment volume. - Operating income increased 23% largely due to the improvements within the Beer segment resulting from First Quarter 2025 shipment volume growth, favorable pricing, and lower cost of product sold, driven by the successful execution of cost savings initiatives.
-The operating income growth from the Beer segment was partially offset by declines in (i) the Wine and Spirits segment driven by higher cost of product sold and the decrease in branded shipment volume and (ii) the Corporate Operations and Other segment from higher compensation and benefits as compared to First Quarter 2024. - Net income attributable to CBI and diluted net income per common share attributable to CBI increased largely due to the items discussed above and lower provision for income taxes.
+- Our results of operations were negatively impacted by the Wine and Spirits goodwill impairment, partially offset by Canopy-related activities, including (i) no longer recognizing equity losses from Canopy's results following the conversion of our Canopy common shares to Exchangeable Shares, (ii) an impairment of our then-existing Canopy Equity Method Investment recognized in First Quarter 2024, (Six Months 2024), (iii) a decrease in unrealized net losses from the changes in fair value of our investment in Canopy, and (iv) a net gain on the common shares conversion and 2023 Canopy Promissory Note exchange to Exchangeable Shares in First Quarter during the Six Months 2025, and improvements within the Beer segment driven by 7.6% 6.0% shipment volume growth and the successful execution of cost savings initiatives. - Net sales increased 6% 4% largely due to an increase in Beer net sales driven primarily by shipment volume growth and favorable impact from pricing, partially offset by a decline in Wine and Spirits net sales driven primarily led by a decrease in branded shipment volume, volume and unfavorable product mix.

+- Operating income loss increased 23% largely due to the Wine and Spirits goodwill impairment, partially offset by the improvements within the Beer segment resulting from First Quarter 2025 shipment volume growth, favorable pricing, and lower cost of product sold, driven by the successful execution of cost savings initiatives.
+The operating income growth from the Beer segment was partially offset by declines in (i) the Wine and Spirits segment driven by higher cost of product sold and the decrease in branded shipment volume and (ii) the Corporate Operations and Other segment from higher compensation and benefits as compared to First Quarter 2024. - Net income loss attributable to CBI and diluted net income loss per common share attributable to CBI increased largely due to the items discussed above, and lower partially offset by a benefit from income taxes as compared to a provision for income taxes for Six Months 2024.